KelvinHere/Yoga_Milestone_4/testing.md

     - POST request updates a lesson with the new form data

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
-    - Accesing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
+    - Accessing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
     - POSTing data to an invalid lesson_id redirects to the instructor admin with the error message "Invalid lesson ID, no lessons were updated."
-    - GET request with another instructors lesson_id, redirects to instructor admin page, with the error message "You can only edit your own lessons, please check your username."
+    - GET request with another instructor's lesson_id, redirects to instructor admin page, with the error message "You can only edit your own lessons, please check your username."

 7. **review_lesson view**
 - **Valid requests**